snax4a/shy/README.md

 2. Run `npm install` to install server dependencies.

 3. Copy /server/config/local.env.sample.js to local.env.js then provide your own credentials.
-At the moment, only the SMTP parameters need to be set.
+At the moment, the SMTP_ and SEQUELIZE_URI parameters need to be set.

 4. Start PostgreSQL on your local computer (on macOS `brew services start postgresql`).

 4. Open pgAdmin and connect to localhost.

-5. Create a database called `shy` the adjust the SEQUELIZE_URI in local.env.js to connect to this database.
+5. Create a database called `shy` then adjust the SEQUELIZE_URI in local.env.js to connect to this database.

 ## Running tests, creating builds & deploying to Heroku